Floorp-Projects/Floorp/editor/docs/IMEHandlingGuide.rst

 `mozilla::widget::IMMHandler`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This class is used when TSF mode is disabled by pref (``"intl.tsf.enable"``), focused content is a windowless plugin or active IME is for IMM (i.e., not TIP for TSF).
+This class is used when TSF mode is disabled by pref (``"intl.tsf.enabled"`` since 108, formerly named ``"intl.tsf.enable"``), focused content is a windowless plugin or active IME is for IMM (i.e., not TIP for TSF).

 This class handles ``WM_IME_*`` messages and uses ``Imm*()`` API.
 This is a singleton class since Gecko supports only on IM context in a process.